psavidis/eatclub_challenge/README.md

-# How to run the Application
+# How to Run the Application

 The application can be run using: